openSUSE/news-o-o/_posts/2014-02-22-opensuse-at-scale-12x.markdown

-  * Grand Prize: Complete Rasberry Pi Starter kit, openSUSE Shirt, openSUSE Aluminum Drinking Vessel, and a copy of the book, SUSE Linux Toolbox (My goodness!
+  * Grand Prize: Complete Rasberry Pi Starter kit, openSUSE Shirt, openSUSE Aluminum Drinking Vessel, and a copy of the book, â€œSUSE Linux Toolboxâ€ (My goodness!
 If I wasn't part of the booth I would have put my own name down.)

-  * 2nd “ 5th place: copy of SUSE Linux Toolbox, openSUSE Aluminum Drinking Vessel, and openSUSE Shirt (Sizes: S “ XXL while supplies lasts)
+  * 2nd â€“ 5th place: copy of â€œSUSE Linux Toolboxâ€, openSUSE Aluminum Drinking Vessel, and openSUSE Shirt (Sizes: S â€“ XXL while supplies lasts)

 And to also raise some funds for the team and local communities we will be selling the following: